mehboob14/MVC_Ecommerce_Store/README.md

   - View discounts and add books to the shopping cart.

 - **Admin Functions:**
-  - Create new books with interactive rich-text descriptions using CkEditor.
+  - Create new books with interactive rich-text descriptions using CVEditor.
   - Update existing books.
   - Manage book categories with foreign key relationships.
+  - Filter books according to the Categories

 - **Architecture:**
   - **N-Tier Architecture:**